PatrickMcLennan/alfred/aws/lambdas/search_images/README.md

-# search_wallpapers
+# search_images

-Lambda behind API Gateway accepting optional props to either search wallpapers by name or return all, paginated or otherwise.
+Lambda behind API Gateway accepting optional props to either search images by name or return all, paginated or otherwise.
 <br />
 <hr />
 <br />